5 Days in Aspen: A Journal Through Peak Fall Color Season

 8:30 AM — Bike rental

 $30 for a full day.
 The Rio Grande Trail follows the Roaring Fork River from Aspen to Glenwood Springs — 68 km total, but the section to Woody Creek (13 km) is the sweet spot.
-The trail cuts through aspen groves that were fully gold, with leaves drifting down like confetti.
+The trail cuts through aspen groves gone fully gold, with leaves drifting down like confetti.

 11:30 AM — Woody Creek Tavern